 Voting Machine with Punch Card Attachment

-Over a century after Edison’s electrographic vote recorder, the USPTO received a patent application for a “Voting Machine with Punch Card Attachment.”
+Over a century after Edison’s electrographic vote recorder, the USPTO received an election patent application for a “Voting Machine with Punch Card Attachment.”
 Though this electricity-free election patent may seem like a step in the wrong direction, it actually improved multi-office election voting and enabled “listing candidates for more than one office in a single column, thus substantially reducing the weight and bulk in comparison to [then] existing voting machines.”

 Portable Voting Booth

 The portable design of many today’s voting booths can be credited to this portable voting booth patented back in 1984.
 This invention’s novelty stemmed from a variety of features – it was lightweight, compact, portable, durable, and stable – and its design enabled the quick setup of voting stations anywhere.

 Inching closer in time to present day, this 1996 “Method and Apparatus for Voting” election patent extended voting privacy to the illiterate and vision impaired.
 Before this innovation, many voters could only complete their ballots with the aid of another individual.
 The voting machine claims in this patent includes an audio player and a tactile and visual map that corresponds to an audio presentation that helps orient individuals to cast their votes without assistance.

 Flash forward to present day and many companies are still working to improve the way we vote.
 One such company, Europe-based Scytl, has filed thirty-five patent applications worldwide and thirteen patents in the United States, and most of those applications are for election patents, aimed at developing secure electronic voting solutions.